scalatra/scalatra-website/content/guides/2.7/deployment/standalone.md

 "org.eclipse.jetty" % "jetty-webapp" % "9.2.15.v20160210" % "container;compile",
 ```

+Note: If sbt complains that `configuration 'container'` doesn't exist, add and enable the `sbt-scalatra` to your project.

 With the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin you can make a launchable jar.
 Now save this alongside your Scalatra project as JettyLauncher.scala and run
 <code>sbt clean assembly</code>.
 You'll have the ultimate executable jar file